Volko61/GPT1-assembly/README.md

 - `asm/model.inc`: Model dimensions and weight byte offsets.
 - `tools/pack_model.py`: Packs JSON/safetensors into clean binary headers for the C++ and assembly runtimes.
 - `benchmark.py`: Three-way timing comparison and output verification.

+## AI Notice
+Help of LLMs has been used, especially on the assembly and C++.
+It's a side project and I did't had enough time to not use these tools.

 ## Licence
 MIT